 Second, the worry or anxiety must be out of the control of the individual.
-If one worries a great deal, but is able to control the concern themselves, they do not have a generalized anxiety disorder.
-This differentiates a fairly common personality trait from a medical condition than may necessitate professional intervention.
+If one worries a great deal but is able to control the concern themselves, they do not have a generalized anxiety disorder.
+This differentiates a fairly common personality trait from a medical condition then may necessitate professional intervention.

 Fourth, the symptom logy cannot be an outgrowth of another underlying condition or diagnosable problem.
 For instance, those who suffer from post-traumatic stress disorder may display the symptoms of a generalized anxiety disorder, but would not be diagnosed as suffering from the disorder.
 This means that clinicians must carefully evaluate other possible causes of the symptoms displayed.

 Fifth, the symptoms must be a disruption to one’s ability to function normally.
 There must be an identifiable impact on one’s ability to work, care for him- or herself, or to interact socially.
 Again, this ensures that the individual is not simply displaying some type of personality quirk and has a mental health condition that warrants treatment.

 Finally, the condition cannot be caused by some other outside factors such as drug use.
 Alcoholics and drug users may find themselves suffering from many of the same symptoms, but sustained sobriety may alleviate them, rendering a diagnosis with an anxiety disorder inaccurate.